-- to make additional changes without having to authenticate the changes.
+- The session timeout is based on the number of minutes set in the ESignatureInactivityPeriod site parameter.
+That is, the value entered for this site parameter is the number of minutes a user has, following an authentication, to make additional changes without having to authenticate again.
+For example, if the site parameter is set to 2.
+After you make a change and authenticate that change, you have two minutes to make additional changes without having to authenticate the changes.
 The site parameter applies only to performer level authorization.
 Verifier-level authorization will still be required regardless of how this site parameter is set. - If the ESignatureInactivityPeriod site parameter is set to zero or the ESignatureRequireAuthentication site parameter is set to true in the Plant Applications Administrator, then the performer session timeout in Web Client will be automatically set to 5 minutes. - When the Performer session is active, as a Performer, you can see the icon is activated in the Activity session of Autolog Display or in the Open page.
-If you need to leave your workstation for a brief period, you can select the 🖨 to ensure that any additional changes will require performer authentication.
+If you need to leave your workstation for a brief period, you can select the 🖃 to ensure that any additional changes will require performer authentication.
 This helps prevent unauthorized changes.

-- When you try to select any other application, an alert message appears stating that the current modified values will not be saved and you are not allowed to navigate to any other application.
-You need to complete the operation before you proceed with any other application. - 1.
-Log in to Plant Applications Web Client. - 2.
-In application navigation menu, select 1 - 3.
+When you try to select any other application, an alert message appears stating that the current modified values will not be saved and you are not allowed to navigate to any other application.
+You need to complete the operation before you proceed with any other application.

+- 1. Log in to Plant Applications Web Client. - 2.
+In application navigation menu, select 1. - 3.
 Depending on whether the activity is open or completed, select the appropriate tab. - 4.
 If the activity is locked, select Release to release the activity. - 5.
 Select Perform.